 Meramec Vineyards fostered a dream to produce the full expression of the grapevine – wine.

-We began a major expansion in 1998 with new wine grape plantings and building a tasteful and inviting processing and retail building on Interstate 44 (formerly Route 66’s course) three miles from the vineyards.
-We also planted more vineyards with varieties prized for wine.
+A major expansion began in 1998 with new wine grape plantings and building a tasteful and inviting processing and retail building on Interstate 44 (formerly Route 66’s course) three miles from the vineyards.
+More vineyards with varieties prized for wine were planted.
 We began to put the grapes into wine and no longer produced the grape juices.
-Currently, we present for your enjoyment 18 wines from grapes grown in our vineyards.

 The winery setting as well as our wines attracts visitors to stop and enjoy the fruit of the vine and the work of human hands.